 Can you freeze minestrone?

 Yes, you can also freeze minestrone.
-Freeze for 2-3 months and let thaw overnight in the refrigerator before reheating.
+Store soup in the freezer in an airtight container (souper cubes or glass storage containers work well!) for 2-3 months and let thaw overnight in the refrigerator before reheating.

 Freezing note: The zucchini texture may change a bit if you freeze it, but it works.